-It is our mission to preserve and exhibit artifacts and other documents which tell the history of the Kansas City University of Medicine and Biosciences from its beginning in 1916, as well as to preserve the history of the Osteopathic profession.
+It is our mission to preserve and exhibit artifacts and other documents which tell the history of the Kansas City University from its beginning in 1916, as well as to preserve the history of the Osteopathic profession.

 The Kansas City College of Osteopathy and Surgery was incorporated on May 12, 1916.
 A week later the first Board of twelve osteopathic physicians was elected.
 On the back row: Drs.
 James Lowe, Bertha Wilson, L. R. Livingston, Elbert Tice, Harriet Crawford, S.W.
 Longan.
 On the front row: Drs.
 J.W.
 Parker, Effe M. Messick, George Conley, A.A.
 Kaiser, Joseph Swart, Hanna Leinbach.
 Drs.
 Conley and Kaiser would spend the next three and a half decades with the college.